Pennsylvania Social Security Disability Lawyers

 How Do I Qualify For SSI?

-SSI is available for people aged 65 or older and disabled or blind adults or children.
+SSI is available for people aged 65 and younger and disabled or blind adults or children.
 SSI is an assistance program that is not based on work history and is meant to help people of limited income and resources pay for living expenses.

 What If My Claim Is Denied?